kevinyswong/kevinyswong.github.io/index.md

   knows no rest.
-The recognition of this fickleness of human nature, never satisfied, keen on appearances, unable on its own to be content but only in comparison to one's lack of contentment or to that of another—this fact should not unsettle any more than the inevitability of death.
+The recognition of this fickleness of human nature, never satisfied, keen on appearances, unable on its own to be content but only in comparison to one's lack of contentment or to that of another—this fact should not unsettle any more than many other unpleasant inevitabilites.

   <br>